grafana/k6-template-typescript/README.md

 ### Transpiling and Bundling

-By default, k6 can only run ES5.1 Javascript code.
-To use typescript, we have to set up a bundler that converts typescript to javascript code.
+By default, k6 can only run ES5.1 JavaScript code.
+To use TypeScript, we have to set up a bundler that converts TypeScript to JavaScript code.

 This project uses `Babel` and `Webpack` to bundle the different files - using the configuration of the [`webpack.config.js`](./webpack.config.js) file.